dave-007/deepseek-python/README.md

 ## Important Security Notice

 This template, the application code and configuration it contains, has been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.
-When you deploy this app, it will be **publicly accessible on the internet**.
 See [Security Guidelines](#security-guidelines) for more information on how to secure your deployment.

 ## Features

 * A Python [Quart](https://quart.palletsprojects.com/en/latest/) that uses the [Azure AI Inference SDK](https://learn.microsoft.com/python/api/overview/azure/ai-inference-readme?view=azure-python-preview) package to generate responses to user messages.
-* A basic HTML/JS frontend that streams responses from the backend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).
+* A basic HTML/JS frontend that streams responses from the backend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream).
 * [Bicep files](https://docs.microsoft.com/azure/azure-resource-manager/bicep/) for provisioning Azure resources, including Azure AI Services, Azure Container Apps, Azure Container Registry, Azure Log Analytics, and RBAC roles.

 ![Screenshot of the chat app](docs/screenshot_chatapp.png)